-Decorator Selections, Options and Upgrades
+Decorator Selections, Options, and Upgrades

-You will be contacted to set up your design appointments.
+If design selections have not already been made for your home, you will be contacted to set up your design appointments.

 At Landon Homes, we continually modify our products to better suit your needs and today's changing lifestyles.
 We also offer many opportunities to personalize your home to best fit the needs and preferences of you and your family.
-You will have many choices to make regarding your home, including colors and styles of floor coverings, kitchen countertops and cabinets, and brick and trim colors.
+You will have many choices to make regarding your home, including but not limited to colors and styles of floor coverings, kitchen countertops and cabinets, and brick, stucco, siding, and trim colors.

-For each of our communities, we have selected Standard Features, but you may choose to upgrade those standard selections and add additional options.
-Your Sales Manager will show you the standards for your community as well as the many upgrades available.
+For each of our communities, we have selected Standard Features, but you may choose to upgrade those standard selections and add additional options - per community.
+Your Community Sales Manager will show you the standards for your community as well as the many upgrades available.